yeasy/cello-archived/README.md

 ## Features

-* Manage the lifecycle of blockchains, e.g., create/delete automatically.
+* Manage the lifecycle of blockchains, e.g., create/delete/keep health automatically.
-* Response nearly instantly, even with hundreds of chains.
+* Response nearly instantly, even with hundreds of chains, or nodes.
 * Support customized (e.g., size, consensus) blockchains request, currently we support [hyperledger fabric](https://github.com/hyperledger/fabric).
 * Support native Docker host or swarm host as the compute nodes, more supports on the way.
 * Support heterogeneous architecture, e.g., Z, Power and X86, from bare-metal servers to virtual machines.